 Ring has more camera options, including a whole lineup of doorbell cameras.
 Ring is a knockout pick for video surveillance.
 Especially if watching the kids and fur kids, or keeping an eye out for packages are your main reasons for adding a security system to your home.
 We love the Ring Floodlight Camera because it offers bright light, camera surveillance, a siren, and motion detection all in one device.

-That said, cameras don’t come with any Ring home security packages.
-You have to buy them separately.
+That said, Ring cameras don’t come with any Ring home security packages.
+You have to buy them separately and pay a monthly subscription for video storage.
 Frontpoint, on the other hand, offers cameras in its packages.

 Frontpoint wins with helpful features that are hard to find with other systems.